mgunyho/tere/README.md

 This will place the `tere` binary in the folder `target/debug`, or `target/release` if you used `--release`.

-New features should go on the `develop` branch before they are released.
+New features should go on the `develop` branch before they are released, and they should be mentioned in `CHANGELOG.md`.

 ### Making a new release